 You could also take a much sweeter approach and whisper sweet nothings to one another.
 Tell your spouse what you like about what you are doing, tell them you love them, and say how close you feel to them.

-Whatever words you choose, just remember that talking during sex is simply a way to keep your attention focused on one another during these intimate moments.
+Whatever words you choose, just remember that talking during sex is simply a way to keep your attention focused on one another during these sexually intimate moments.

 4. Engage in physical touch

-When being intimate together don’t be afraid to touch the parts of one another that aren’t erogenous zones.
+How to make sex passionate?
+Well, when being intimate together don’t be afraid to touch the parts of one another that aren’t erogenous zones.
 Try stroking your husband’s arms or run your hands through your wife’s hair during the act.
 This will help you connect on an emotional level and remind you to focus on one another during intimacy.

 5. Take care of each other’s emotional needs

 Give compliments and assure your partner of your love.
 Be playful with each other and have a regular date night.
 The more connected you are outside of the bedroom, the better your sex life will be.
+And the less clueless you will be about what is intimate sex.
+It’s really that simple!

 6. Cuddle and kiss